Concealed Weapon License Fast-Track Application Processing

 Fast track your Florida Concealed Weapon License application or renewal at our main office located in the Courthouse Annex, 135 NE Hernando Ave, Lake City, FL.
 32055.
 There is a $22 convenience fee for first time applicants and a $12 convenience fee for renewals, in addition to the Florida Department of Agriculture and Consumer Services’ licensing fees.

-Please Note: All Florida Concealed Weapon Licenses, new and renewal, are issued by the Florida Department of Agriculture and Consumer Services and are mailed to recipients.
-Our office does not print or issue Florida Concealed Weapon Licenses.
+Please Note: Initial Florida Concealed Weapon Licenses are issued by the Florida Department of Agriculture and Consumer Services and are mailed to recipients.

 Please note, hyperlinks will redirect you to the FDACS website.

 - Determine if you are eligible for a concealed weapon license by reading the eligibility requirements or answering a few simple questions.

 - Applicants must demonstrate competency with a firearm in order to qualify for a license.
 Click here to learn more about the acceptable forms of training and the proof of training documentation required.

 - Read the application instructions to learn what is required when you complete and submit your application.